 Clothes to Consider

 There are many outdoor activities in Italy (hello Cinque Terre), that require some flexible clothes to hike in.
 So when you’re wondering what to wear in Italy consider packing at least one active outfit.
+My absolute favorite brand of activewear is Alala.
+Alala makes top quality yoga pants, sports bras, and comfortable tops.
 If you’re planning on doing a hike in the Dolomites make sure to get a good hiking backpack.

 A dinner outfit